You are here:

 Atopic dermatitis is often referred to as “eczema,” which is a general term for the several types of inflammation of the skin.
 Atopic dermatitis is the most common of the many types of eczema.
 Several have very similar symptoms.
 Types of eczema are described in the box below.

 Atopic dermatitis is very common.
-It affects males and females at about the same rate.
+It occurs equally in males and females and affects an estimated 9 to 30 percent of people in the United States.
 Although atopic dermatitis may occur at any age, it most often begins in infancy and childhood.
-Scientists estimate that 65 percent of patients develop symptoms in the first year of life, and 85 percent develop symptoms before the age of 5.
 Onset after age 30 is less common and is often caused by exposure of the skin to harsh or wet conditions.
-Atopic dermatitis is a common cause of workplace disability.
 People who live in cities and in dry climates appear more likely to develop this condition.